harbour/core/harbour/contrib/hbmysql/readme.txt

 tmysql.prg  :  MySQL access classes
 test.prg    :  a little test program which wont work for you :-) since it uses a .dbf file not
                provided.
 Use it as a small tutorial of tmysql.prg provided functions.
-Makefile    :  my makefile for OS/2 gcc, you'll surely need to change it to adapt to your needs/platform. makefile.bc, make_b32.bat:  batch file and makefile to build mysql.lib on Windows

 You will also need all .h files from include subdir of your installed MySQL server, at a bare minimum they are: